 The core values that serve as IDSA’s guiding principles are:

 IDSA has a well-qualified multi-disciplinary research faculty drawn from academia, defence forces and the civil services, representing a diversity of views.
 Research at the Institute is driven by a comprehensive agenda and by the need to provide impartial analyses and policy recommendations.
 IDSA’s journals, monographs, briefs, and books are the principal mediums through which these analyses and policy recommendations are disseminated.
 In addition, the news media also carry the views of IDSA experts in the form of op-eds, interviews and participation in debates.

 Since its inception, IDSA has served as a forum to debate important aspects of national and international security.
 The Institute conducts several national and international conferences every year, and regularly holds round tables and workshops on important developments.
 The Weekly Fellows’ Seminars also serve as a forum in which IDSA experts interact with a cross-section of analysts, scholars, journalists, and policy makers.

 IDSA was established as a registered society in New Delhi on November 11, 1965.
 Its mission was to provide objective assessments of issues relating to national and international security.
 The initiative for setting up the Institute came from then Defence Minister Shri Yeshwantrao Chavan, who was one of the Institute’s founding members.
-Over the last forty-plus years, IDSA has played a crucial role in shaping India’s foreign and security policies, including with respect to nuclear weapons, military expenditure, and conventional and non-conventional threats to India.
+Over the last fifty-plus years, IDSA has played a crucial role in shaping India’s foreign and security policies, including with respect to nuclear weapons, military expenditure, and conventional and non-conventional threats to India.

 IDSA provides annual training programmes to civilian and military officers of the Government of India.
 Lectures by experts from IDSA and from outside form the core of these programmes.